 ** I think the radio broadcast industry has long passed up on a precious opportunity by not promoting what I call a "magazine format" for commercial content.
 Think about it: although newspapers and magazines charge plenty to carry ads, the reader does not have to read them (an A-mazing concept!) --unless s/he is interested.
 Radio stations and programs would be far more popular (particularly with upscale demographics) if repeat stupefying commercials could be easily silenced.

 The Radio of the Future --how it might work: * All standard radios would be equipped with a blab-blare silence button and/or such a button on a remote control.

 * Each single commercial block of time would end with a "back on" tweet signal, such that no radio receiver timer is needed --nor any additional listener attention/distraction (so important while driving).

 * Be my guess that TV/cable programming would soon get on board with something similar.

-PODcasts: * There are a half dozen progressive talk shows I'd love to be downloading, but they think I should be paying them $5 to $7.95 per month each to do so (except for Peter B Collins' show) .
+PODcasts: * There are a half dozen progressive talk shows I'd love to be downloading, but they think I should be paying them $5 to $7.95 per month each to do so (except for Peter B Collins' and Brad Friedman's shows) .

-* While "Air America" style talk show co-operation is unlikely to be tried again, I think a popular willingness to send in a one-time (at a time) token of support for an existing alternative media (PODcasts) is very likely.
+* I think a popular willingness to send in a one-time (at a time) token of support for an existing alternative media (PODcasts) is very likely.
 Be my guess that vastly more money would be coming in to progressive shows by setting their support levels at (say) $10 per year --and without placing premium content behind a "members only" pay wall.